PhamMinhThuan/TIKIWEB/README.md

 ## PROJECT OVERVIEW
 ### This is my Tiki web project about e-commerce.
-This describes how to create the Tiki web by HTML, CSS.
+This describes how to create Tiki web pages by HTML, CSS.

 ## CONTENT
 There are three pages which can access each other.